Gradient GTM

 Definition

 Prospect is evaluating your solution seriously.
 Demo or proof of value has been aligned to their specific use case — not a generic pitch.
 They are comparing, not exploring.
+This is where the deepest discovery occurs: why now, what breaks if they don't move, and what success actually looks like surface here.

 Forecast weight